 Wherever possible, hand sanitizer will be made available near church entrances.
 If not available, the faithful are reminded of their responsibility to carry and use their own hand sanitizer.

 Wear a Mask

-According to the state mandate, a face mask that covers both nose and mouth is required of all attending public worship.
+According to state mandate, a face mask that cover both nose and mouth is required of all attending public worship.
 The use of a face mask is not required by any person who by using it, will act contrary to his or her health or safety due to a medical condition.
 Children under the age of five are not required to wear a mask.